gychen-him/gychen-him.github.io/_pages/about.md

 Email: chenguangyong@him.cas.cn

 # News
-- *2025.01*: **[Nature Communications]** Our work **PhyloTune** (Corresponding Author) is accepted!
+- *2025.08*: **[Nature Communications]** Our work **PhyloTune** (Corresponding Author) is published!
 We developed an efficient method to accelerate phylogenetic updates using a pretrained DNA language model, achieving significant speedup in evolutionary analysis.
+- *2025.08*: **[Advanced Science]** Our paper **scHeteroNet** (Corresponding Author) is published!
+We proposed a heterophily-aware graph neural network for accurate cell type annotation and novel cell detection in single-cell analysis.
+- *2025.07*: **[Bioinformatics]** Our paper **DivPro** (Corresponding Author) is published!
+It introduces a novel approach for diverse protein sequence design with direct structure recovery guidance, enhancing the efficiency of protein engineering.
-- *2025.01*: **[Nature Communications]** Our work on **Unified Molecular Representation** (Corresponding Author) is accepted!
+- *2025.01*: **[Nature Communications]** Our work on **Unified Molecular Representation** (Corresponding Author) is published!
 We developed an explainable molecular representation learning method for imperfectly annotated data from a hypergraph perspective.
-- *2025.01*: **[JACS]** Our research on **Small CAG Repeat RNA** (Corresponding Author) is published!
+- *2025.01*: **[Journal of the American Chemical Society]** Our research on **Small CAG Repeat RNA** (Corresponding Author) is published!
 We discovered that these RNAs form duplex structures with sticky ends that promote RNA condensation, providing new insights into repeat-expansion diseases.
-- *2025.01*: **[Advanced Science]** Our paper **scHeteroNet** (Corresponding Author) is accepted!
-We proposed a heterophily-aware graph neural network for accurate cell type annotation and novel cell detection in single-cell analysis.
-- *2025.01*: **[Bioinformatics]** Our paper **DivPro** (Corresponding Author) is accepted!
-It introduces a novel approach for diverse protein sequence design with direct structure recovery guidance, enhancing the efficiency of protein engineering.
-- *2025.01*: **[ICCV 2025]** Our work **ChemMiner** is accepted!
-We developed a Large Language Model Agent system for automated chemical literature data mining.